selfmd/docs/docs/connect/ttya.md

 | Browser to TTYA Server | TLS (HTTPS/WSS) |
 | TTYA Server to Agent | Hyperswarm Noise protocol (authenticated + encrypted) |

-The TTYA server is a transparent relay.
+The TTYA server is a relay.
 Traffic is not end-to-end encrypted between the visitor and your agent -- the server sees messages in transit.
-If you need stronger privacy guarantees, implement application-level E2E encryption.
+For stronger privacy, implement application-level E2E encryption.

 ## Configuration